 Bing was initially launched in 2001 as ‘Live Search’ and is owned and operated by Microsoft.
 Its size and scale make it a powerful search engine for users opting for an alternative to Google.

 Google is the world’s leading search engine, launching in 1998.
 Even the saying ‘Google it’ refers to the act of using a search engine to find the answer to a query, regardless of what search engine will actually be used.

-To give you a better understanding of the two search engines, the similarities and differences of the two shall be explored, including how differently they can be used by advertisers.
+To give you a better understanding of the two search engines, the similarities and differences of the two shall be explored, including how differently Bing search and Google search can be used by advertisers.

 A brief history

 Google started in 1996 as a universty research project by Larry Page, Sergey Brin, and Scott Hassan when they studied at Stanford.
 Hassan worked as the search engine’s original lead programmer and left before the company went public.

 It was originally named “BackRub” referencing its use of backlinks to order links on its search results pages.
 This was part of its algorithm called PageRank which is still used in the background today, helping to determine site relevance for organic listings.

 In 1997, Page and Brin registered the Google.com domain and went public a year later.

 Bing started life as MSN Search in 1998, around the time Google became a company.
 Inktom, an internet software company, provided the search results.
 MSN Search comprised of a search engine, index, and web crawler.

 In early 1999, MSN Search incorporated listings from Looksmart.
 There was also a period when results from AltaVista were used instead.
 By 2004, Microsoft built its own web crawler, updating its index weekly.
 It came out of beta in 2005.